Results for Letter t

 Tartaric Acid: The principal acid in grapes and wine; contributes to taste and stabilizes color.
 Unlike malic acid, tartaric acid does not decline as grapes ripen.
 Tartaric acid can precipitate out of solution in bottled wine to form harmless tartrate crystals resembling shards of glass.

 Tartrates: Harmless crystals resembling shards of glass that may form during fermentation or bottle aging (often on the cork) as tartaric acid naturally present in wine precipitates out of solution.
-Components of tartaric acid, including potassium bitartrate and cream of tartar, they are less soluble in alcoholic solutions than in grape juice and solidify at cooler temperatures (such as those found in a refrigerator); can be avoided in finished wines through cold stabilization.
+Components of tartaric acid, including potassium bitartrate and cream of tartar, are less soluble in alcoholic solutions than in grape juice and solidify at cooler temperatures (such as those found in a refrigerator); can be avoided in finished wines through cold stabilization.
 Decanting and careful pouring can prevent transferring the crystals from the bottle into the glass.

 Tastevin: A shallow saucer still used by some sommeliers and wine merchants to taste wine.
-Originally used by winemakers and wine merchants in dimly-lit cellars, the shiny, dimpled surfaces were helpful in evaluating appearance since they reflect the small amount of light.
+Originally used by winemakers and wine merchants in dimly lit cellars, the shiny, dimpled surfaces were helpful in evaluating appearance since they reflect the small amount of light.

 TCA (2,4,6-Trichloroanisole): A chemical compound that can give wine a musty, dirty, bitter, chalky character often described as moldy newspapers or damp cardboard.
 TCA can be formed in many ways; most consumers associate it with "corky" bottles, because corks are particularly susceptible to contamination by the compound.
 One common catalyst is chlorine, a widespread cleaning agent, coming into contact with plant phenols (which are found in cork and wood) and mold.